philipwalton/blog/articles/why-css-custom-properties-are-awesome.md

 An easy way to avoid this problem is to stick to a naming convention, like I've done here.

 For more complex projects, you'd probably want to consider something like [CSS Modules](https://github.com/css-modules/css-modules) which localifies all global names and has recently [expressed interest](https://github.com/css-modules/postcss-modules-values/issues/6#issuecomment-155526613) in supporting custom properties.

+## Wrapping up

+If you weren't familiar with custom properties in CSS before reading this article, I hope I've convinced you to give them a shot.
+And if you were one of the people skeptical of their necessity, I hope I've changed your mind.

+Custom properties bring a new set of dynamic and powerful capabilities to CSS, and I'm sure many of their biggest strengths are yet to be uncovered.

+Custom properties fill a gap that preprocessor variables simply can't.
+Despite that, preprocessor variables remain the easier-to-use and more elegant choice in many cases.

+Because of this, I firmly believe that many sites will use a combination of both in the future.
+Custom properties for reactive theming and preprocessor variables for static templating.

+I don't think it has to be an either-or situation.
+And pitting them against each other as competitors does a disservice to everyone.